grafana/grafana-opentelemetry-starter/README.md

 ### OpenTelemetry Collector

-The configuration in the application is identical to the Grafana agent.
+The configuration in the application is identical to the Grafana Agent.
 Whenever this documentation refers to "Grafana Agent", the OpenTelemetry Collector configuration is meant as well.

 If you the OpenTelemetry Collector, you can also use the recommended [Spring Boot Dashboard](https://grafana.com/grafana/dashboards/18887), which relies on the prometheus naming conventions (e.g. `_seconds` in the metric names).